Skip to main content

 Watch for strong certainty paired with weak problem definition.
 If a client dismisses your clarifying questions, gives an overly simple brief for complex work, or cannot define success in concrete terms, that can be a delivery risk.
 Put assumptions in writing before you quote, and do not start until the client confirms them.

 Refer the work when you cannot support your capability claim with your own evidence, or when the request creates delivery risk outside your real competence.
-There is no verified freelancer threshold in this evidence set, so if you want a numeric rule, add current benchmark after verification.
+If you use a numeric rule for referral decisions, verify it against current evidence before you rely on it.
 Document why you are referring it, then introduce a specialist instead of quietly improvising.

 Be specific, not defensive.
 Tell the client what your fee includes, what it excludes, and what happens if the request changes.
 That can read as control, not reluctance.
 Send the boundary in writing with the revised fee, timeline impact, or referral option.